 If bringing a camcorder, digital camera, iPod or mobile, your equipment can be charged from the truck.
 The trucks have 600 watt Intelligent Power Inverters converting 24v DC to AC mains electricity (220-240v).
-This will be sufficient for charging any photographic equipment required.
-Remember to bring all necessary cables.
+This

 You will also want to bring a mains international adapter to charge at campsites as an alternative.
 A spare battery pack, where possible, is also advised.